-Of the UNESCO World Heritage sites in the Kathmandu Valley, Kathmandu’s Durbar Square took the biggest hit.
-It is also the site where, three years after the Gorkha Earthquakes of 2015, the least progress has been made in reconstructing the seven temples which were totally destroyed and repairing the many buildings which suffered less serious structural damage.
+- It is also the site where, three years later, the least progress has been made in reconstructing the seven totally destroyed temples and repairing the many buildings that suffered less severe structural damage.

-That $10.
-U.S. ticket is the fee charged easy-to-identify “foreign nationals”.
+That US$10 ticket is the fee for easy-to-identify “foreign nationals.”
 Interestingly, Chinese visitors also get dinged for the 1000 NPR entrance fee.
-At Bhaktapur’s Durbar Square, they pay at the SAARC rate, one third of “foreign nationals”.
+At Bhaktapur’s Durbar Square, they pay at the SAARC rate, one-third of “foreign nationals.”
 Locals pay nothing; other South East Asians (citizens of nations who belong to the SAARC) pay 150 NPR.

-Over the past decade, the entry fee charged non-Nepalis to walk around the public square has risen substantially.
-Where the money actually goes to is an open question!
+Over the past decade, the entry fee charged non-Nepalis to walk around the public Square has risen substantially.
+Where the money actually goes is an open question!
 Here is the record of the fee increase over the last decade: